 About 2 months after we began using the pillow, Emmy started throwing it from behind her head at some point in the night.
 We were worried she could start to have some flatness again so we ordered a DockATot.
 While a DockATot is technically designed to help baby sleep better, it does have a lot of benefits to help with plagiocephaly.

-The area where a baby’s head rests is on a slight incline and not touching the mattress.
+With the DockATot, the area where a baby’s head rests is on a slight incline and not touching the mattress.
 It basically creates a little hammock for their head where there is no pressure and the head can take and hold its proper shape.

 While the DockATot is a bit pricey, it was still much cheaper than a helmet.
 We ordered the Grande version which can stay with a baby until they are three years old.
-You can see the buying options here,
+You can see the buying options here.

 I’m pretty sure it’s the reason Emmy sleeps 12-14 hours a night. 🙂